Leave Policy - SCC

 ABS Family Leave Policy

-- Effective as of the 2019-2020 academic year and thereafter, as allowed by their programs, trainees may take documented leave to care for a new child, whether for the birth, the adoption, or placement of a child in foster care; to care for a seriously ill family member (spouse, son, daughter, or parent); or to recover from the trainee’s own serious illness.
+- Effective as of the 2019-2020 academic year and thereafter, as allowed by their programs, trainees may take documented leave to care for a new child, whether for the birth, the adoption, or placement of a child in foster care; to care for a seriously ill family member (spouse, son, daughter, or parent); to bereave the loss of a family member (spouse, son, daughter, or parent); or to recover from the trainee’s own serious illness.
 This policy is not retroactive and does not apply to leave taken prior to the 2019-2020 academic year.

 - ABS will accept 47 weeks of full-time clinical activity.